25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 **Lazy initial state**: If the initial state is the result of an expensive computation, you may provide a function instead, which will be executed only on the initial render:

-- `useState` will will always run on renders as well, hence if a callback function is provided.
+- `useState` will always run on renders as well, hence if a callback function is provided.
 It will only run once

 ```jsx
 const [state, setState] = useState(() => {